intelops/policyhub/genval/modules/cuemod-argocd:v2.11.3/README.md

-# Genval workspace for managing Kubernertes configuration files
+# Genval workspace for managing ArgoCD configuration files

 This directory structure serves as a foundational workspace for generating and validating ArgoCD manifests.